47chapters/letsgo/docs/tutorials/building-and-running-locally.md

 ## Building and running locally

 In this tutorial, you will run the LetsGo stack locally as you normally would during active development of your app.
-Upon completion, you will have the web, API, and worker components running locally against a database deployed in the cloud, and you will understand how to efficiently make and test code changes:
+Upon completion, you will have the _web_, _API_, and _worker_ components running locally against a database deployed in the cloud, and you will understand how to efficiently make and test code changes:

 <img width="914" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/c76e6c20-faeb-471e-9c00-7e7684875aa5">

-This tutorial assumes you have already completed the [first deployment to AWS](first-deployment-to-aws).
-In partcular, the database component must already exist in AWS.
-All file directory references in this tutorial are relative to _the letsgo directory_, which is the directory where the LetsGo project was cloned to.
+This tutorial assumes you have already completed the [first deployment to AWS](first-deployment-to-aws.md).
+In partcular, the _database_ component must already exist in AWS.
+All file directory references in this tutorial are relative to the _letsgo_ directory, which is the directory where the LetsGo project was cloned to.

 ### Configure components to run locally